 Jewish religious authorities have however concluded that Fluenz should be regarded as Kosher, since it is administered by nose, is modified from its original form, and provides an important benefit to health.

 Furthermore, kosher principles are considered to apply to dietary laws and eating, not injection or inhalation for medical rather than nutritional purposes.

-It is considered sensible to avoid alcohol for several hours, but this is not an absolute rule: if you must drink, drink moderately.
+It is considered sensible to avoid excessive alcohol for several hours, but this is not an absolute rule: if you must drink, drink moderately.

 Yes, protection against seasonal flu is definitely a sensible precaution for travellers.
 Additional risks for travellers include a higher risk of transmission of airborne respiratory infection during flights, and well-documented outbreaks of flu on cruise ships, so flu vaccination is a precaution that is well worth taking.
 Keep in mind that in tropical countries, flu is not seasonal and the risk is year-round.